Which of the following factors is NOT a consideration for depreciation?

 Prepare for the SACE Stage 2 Accounting Exam.
 Test your knowledge with flashcards and multiple choice questions, with hints and explanations for each question.
 Get ready to excel!

-Depreciation is the accounting process of allocating the cost of a tangible asset over its useful life.
-The primary considerations in determining depreciation include historical cost, residual value, and the method of depreciation used.
+Depreciation is the accounting process used to allocate the cost of a tangible asset over its useful life.
+Key considerations in calculating depreciation typically include the historical cost of the asset, its expected residual value at the end of its useful life, and the method of depreciation employed (such as straight-line or declining balance).

 Subscribe